 I am not at all opposing shopping here.
 Let us shop for what is required and do it sensibly with proper analysis.
 Idea is to be content and avoid needless shopping.

-The mammoth change that the author refers to is bascially the way marketing is done, targetted marketing direct and indirect is so well established that the malls,products,websites everything is desgined in a way that you have to part from your money.
+The mammoth change that the author refers to is basically the way marketing is done.
+Targetted marketing, direct and indirect, is so well established that the malls, products and websites, everything is designed in a way that you have to part with your money.

-The rising levels of pay packages mean that people have more to dispose and for some it becomes an obession or a status symbol to have a TagHeuer watch, a flashy Benz or a Merc, a string of branded designer clothes etc. There's no harm in it as long as one can afford it.
+The rising levels of pay packages mean that people have more to dispose of and for some, it becomes an obsession or a status symbol to have a TagHeuer watch, a flashy Benz or a Merc, a string of branded designer clothes etc. There's no harm in it as long as one can afford it.

-Online shopping is easy but also addicitive because of premier status,free deilvery and discounts that force us to click that button to add it in the basket.
-The moment you add one, many sites have pop ups, other shoppers have also bought these items, this is seen with electronic and home goods.
+Online shopping is easy but also addictive because of premier status, free delivery and discounts that force us to click that button to add it to the basket.
+The moment you add one, many sites have pop-ups.

-Many look at the MRP and the price after disocunt and get impressed.
-If we think logically, how can a vendor give a discount of 50-90%.
+Many look at the MRP and the price after discount and get impressed.
+If we think logically, how can a vendor give a discount of 50-90%?
 The trick apart from stock clearance, sales drive is the MRP itself; there is no law to say what MRP should be because it is the Maximum retail price which has a good margin built in it.

 Glad that the author has highlighted the adverse spin-off due to this unregulated shopping.
-I've seen people becomes spend thrifts and at the end of the month, they have to take an advance or borrow money or dip into their savings to pay for other needs as they have spent more than they can afford in that month.
-Children and teenagers learn quickly for us that yes, it is OK to shop and spend like this.
+I've seen people become spendthrifts and at the end of the month, they have to take an advance or borrow money or dip into their savings to pay for other needs as they have spent more than they can afford in that month.
+Children and teenagers learn quickly from us that, yes, it is OK to shop and spend like this.